-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 The New York Times called watching them onstage together "not unlike sharing a cup of coffee with them at home."

-"The last 48 hours or so, Matthew has had this running joke about us, we work together, we eat together, we sleep together, we wake up together, we work together, we eat together, we sleep together..."
+It was a running joke of his, she said.
+"We work together, we eat together, we sleep together, we wake up together, we work together, we eat together, we sleep together..."
 Parker told the paper during their Broadway run.
 "It occurred to me that that was a dangerous part of this, that our world would become very small.
 There was always something nice about sharing your experiences.
 Now, all of a sudden our experiences are the same, and I don't feel like I'm bringing a lot to the table."

 The LA Times article mentioned that she had just finished renovating a TriBeCa loft and one of her favorite routines was sleeping in, followed by a late breakfast with her boyfriend.
 Parker also said that she wasn't pregnant (Twitter didn't invent the rumor mill) and they weren't planning to get married just yet.